 An explanation – what they are saying is that patients, especially aging athletes and people who work at jobs that require strength, demand a functioning shoulder – surgery is not the answer.

-“While in recent years the focus was on biomechanics and the technical aspects of rotator cuff reconstruction (surgery), attention has now turned to the biological considerations of tendon regeneration. (healing)”13
+“While in recent years the focus was on biomechanics and the technical aspects of rotator cuff reconstruction (surgery), attention has now turned to the biological considerations of tendon regeneration. (healing)”(16)

 Goal of treatment: Patients want function in their shoulders

-“There is some controversy over the role of arthroscopy in the management of irreparable rotator cuff tears.
+In the journal Current reviews in musculoskeletal medicine, they wrote: “There is some controversy over the role of arthroscopy in the management of irreparable rotator cuff tears.
 Arthroscopic debridement, partial repair with margin convergence, biceps tenotomy or tenodesis, and more recently suprascapular nerve release have all been described as potential treatments.
-The literature would suggest that they are effective at alleviating pain, but have little effect on strength.”14
+The literature would suggest that they are effective at alleviating pain, but have little effect on strength.”(17)

 Let’s review the research – here are highlights:

-- New research suggests Prolotherapy is an effective treatment for rotator cuff injuries, pain and function in patients who failed to respond to conservative treatment.
+- Recent research suggests Prolotherapy is an effective treatment for rotator cuff injuries, pain, and function in patients who failed to respond to conservative treatment.